 INTRODUCTION TO A&P

-Anatomy and physiology is the study of the bodies systems and structures and how they interact.
-Anatomy focuses on the physical arrangement of parts in the body while physiology is the study of the inner functioning of cells, tissues, and organs.
-This section will review the major systems of the body; the musculoskeletal system, the circulatory system, the nervous system, the digestive system, the respiratory system, and the integumentary system.
-Further detail of these systems will be provided in later units.
+Anatomy and physiology is the study of the body's systems and structures and how they interact.
+Anatomy focuses on the physical arrangement of parts in the body, while physiology studies the inner functioning of cells, tissues, and organs.
+This section will review the body's major systems: the musculoskeletal system, the circulatory system, the nervous system, the digestive system, the respiratory system, and the integumentary system.

-The skull is made up of multiple flat bones that interlock and form a protective space for the brain, they also create the structure of the face and mouth with many attachments for the muscles that allow for all the movements of the head.
+The skull consists of multiple flat bones that interlock and form a protective space for the brain.
+They also create the structure of the face and mouth with many attachments for the muscles that allow for all head movement.

-The spine is made of multiple interlocking vertebrae with a central channel for the spinal cord and exit points for the nerves that come off of it.
-Like the skull, it serves to both protect the spinal cord and provide attachment points for both muscles and ribs.
+The spine is made of multiple interlocking vertebrae with a central channel for the spinal cord and exit points for the nerves.
+Like the skull, it protects the spinal cord and provides attachment points for both muscles and ribs.

-The pelvic girdle is one of the most complex anatomical structures in the body, it transfers the weight of the upper body from the spine to the legs and has a massive number of attachment points for various large muscle groups of both the trunk and the legs.
+The pelvic girdle is one of the most complex anatomical structures in the body.
+It transfers the upper body's weight from the spine to the legs and has a massive number of attachment points for various large muscle groups of both the trunk and the legs.

-The limbs, similar to the pelvis, are complex and have many different joints and attachment points to allow for precise and varied movement.
+Like the pelvis, the limbs are complex and have many different joints and attachment points to allow for precise and varied movement.

-The role of the circulatory system is the delivery of oxygen and glucose to the cells of the body and the removal of waste, it is comprised of the heart, blood vessels, and the blood itself.
-The anatomy and physiology of the circulatory system are extremely complex but its essential elements can be broken down into a relatively simple framework.
+The role of the circulatory system is to deliver oxygen and glucose to the cells of the body and then remove waste.
+It is comprised of the heart, blood vessels, and the blood itself.
+The anatomy and physiology of the circulatory system are extremely complex, but its essential elements can be broken down into a relatively simple framework.

 The anatomy of the circulatory system is simple at a superficial level, it consists of a pump, pipes, and the fluid they carry.

-The heart is a four chamber pump that fills with blood when it relaxes and propels it through the body when it squeezes.
+The heart is a four-chamber pump that fills with blood when it relaxes and propels it through the body when it squeezes.
 The chambers are separated by valves that prevent the backflow of blood.
 The coronary arteries run across the surface of the heart and provide oxygen to the muscle.
-Within the muscle of the heart is a network of modified heart muscle cells that act almost like neurons, transferring electrical signals through the heart in a precise and structured manner.
+Within the heart's muscle is a network of modified heart muscle cells that act almost like neurons, transferring electrical signals through the heart in a precise and structured manner.

-The blood vessels not only carry blood but regulate its flow to different areas of the body.
+The blood vessels carry blood and regulate its flow to different areas of the body.
 The vessels are smooth muscle tubes that can expand and contract based on signals from hormones and the nervous system.
-Vessels are present in varying sizes, with the largest ones being near the heart and the smallest within the bodies various tissues.
-There are different types of vessels; arteries, arterioles, veins, venules, and capillaries all have unique functions which will be further reviewed in later sections.
+Vessels are present in varying sizes, with the largest ones being near the heart and the smallest within the body's various tissues.
+There are different types of vessels; arteries, arterioles, veins, venules, and capillaries all have unique functions, which will be further reviewed in later sections.

-The blood is not traditionally considered to have anatomy, but know that it has many parts int he form of different cells, red blood cells, white blood cells, platelets, and a variety of protein/hormones/chemicals all have different roles.
+The blood is not traditionally considered to have anatomy, but know that it has many parts in the form of different cells, red blood cells, white blood cells, platelets, and a variety of proteins/hormones/chemicals all have different roles.

 The Physiology of the circulatory system is complicated by the many types of cells in the heart and blood.

-The nervous system controls the entire body, it has fibers that run across every inch of the body, controlling muscles, organs, and glands; while returning information to the spinal cord and brain to allow it to make decisions.
-Neurons have several parts, dendrites which receive signals, axons which transmit them, and the cell body which maintain the nerve cell.
+The nervous system controls the entire body.
+It has fibers that run across every inch of the body, controlling muscles, organs, and glands; while returning information to the spinal cord and brain to allow them to make decisions.
+Neurons have several parts, dendrites that receive signals, axons that transmit them, and the cell body, which maintains the nerve cell.

-The peripheral nervous system (PNS) is extensive and covers all areas of the body, these nerves have a myriad of functions controlling movement in the body, controlling the function of the organs, and returning sensory information from all across the body to the spinal cord and brain.
+The peripheral nervous system (PNS) is extensive and covers all areas of the body.
+These nerves have a myriad of functions controlling movement in the body, controlling the function of the organs, and returning sensory information from all across the body to the spinal cord and brain.
 The nerves of the PNS branch off of the spinal cord.
 The somatic nervous system (SNS), a branch of the PNS, is responsible for controlling voluntary muscle movements.

-The action potentials that neurons send are created by the opening and closing of voltage-sensitive ion channels on the surface of the neuron, this results in a "wave" of electrical energy which travels down the neuron and eventually results in the release of neurotransmitters from the end of the neuron.
+The action potentials that neurons send are created by the opening and closing of voltage-sensitive ion channels on the neuron's surface.
+This results in a "wave" of electrical energy, which travels down the neuron and eventually releases neurotransmitters from the end of the neuron.

-The variety of receptors present on neurons and muscles allow the aftermentioned neurotransmitters that are released due to an action potential to have an effect on other neurons, by stimulating other action potentials; or causing the release of calcium which causes muscles to contract.
+The variety of receptors present on neurons and muscles allows neurotransmitters to be released due to an action potential to affect other neurons by stimulating other action potentials; or causing the release of calcium which causes muscles to contract.

-The digestive system exists to break down and absorb ingested material, allowing it to be used for energy and the creation of new cells within the body.
+The digestive system exists to break down and absorb ingested material, allowing it to be used for energy and create new cells within the body.

-The solid organs are the liver and the pancreas: The liver serves the dual purposes of producing bile, which helps with the absorption of fats by the intestines and with detoxification of the blood.
+The solid organs are the liver and the pancreas: The liver serves the dual purpose of producing bile, which helps with the absorption of fats by the intestines and detoxifies the blood.
 The pancreas, like the liver, has a dual role.
-It produces enzymes that break down protein and hormones which balance the blood glucose.
+It produces enzymes that break down protein and hormones, balancing blood glucose.

-The physiology of the digestive system is heavily dependent upon the organ in question and many have multiple roles.
-The hollow organs tend to be specialized in the mechanical breakdown and absorption of food while the solid organs create and secrete substances that assist with chemical breakdown of food.
+The physiology of the digestive system is heavily dependent upon the organ in question, and many have multiple roles.
+The hollow organs tend to be specialized in the mechanical breakdown and absorption of food.
+In contrast, the solid organs create and secrete substances that assist with the chemical breakdown of food.

 The stomach and intestines have a variety of special cells and receptors that work to detect their contents and absorb them.

-The livers cells, known as hepatocytes, produce bile from the bodies waste which helps to absorb fat in the intestines.
+The liver cells, known as hepatocytes, produce bile from the body's waste, which helps absorb fat in the intestines.
 These same hepatocytes are filled with complex enzymes that break down countless toxins the body produces.

-The pancreas has several types of cells, some secrete enzymes to break down proteins while others known as "islets" secrete the hormones insulin and glucagon which regulate the balance of glucose within the blood.
+The pancreas has several types of cells.
+Some secrete enzymes to break down proteins, while others are known as "islets," which secrete the hormones insulin and glucagon, which regulate the balance of glucose within the blood.

-The anatomy of the respiratory system is divided into the upper and lower respiratory tract, the division occurs at the level of the larynx.
+The anatomy of the respiratory system is divided into the upper and lower respiratory tract.
+The division occurs at the level of the larynx.
 The upper respiratory tract consists of the nasopharynx and oropharynx.
-While the lower respiratory tract is made up of the trachea, bronchi, bronchioles, and lungs.
-With the movement of air through the system provided by the diaphragm.
+In comparison, the lower respiratory tract is made up of the trachea, bronchi, bronchioles, and lungs, with the movement of air through the system provided by the diaphragm.

 The upper respiratory tract is responsible for the initial cleaning and warming of air before it is transmitted to the lower airways.
-The upper respiratory tract also carries food and fluids to the esophagus and is instrumental in the production of speech.
+The upper respiratory tract also carries food and fluids to the esophagus and is instrumental in producing speech.

 The larynx is a cartilage "box" that divides the GI and respiratory systems.
-It has a physical flap "the epiglottis" that protects the airway from food and fluids.
-The rest of the larynx is specialized to allow for the production of speech; the vocal cords and various cartilages can change shape to allow air passing over them to create speech.
+It has a physical flap, "the epiglottis," that protects the airway from food and fluids.
+The rest of the larynx is specialized to allow for speech production; the vocal cords and various cartilages can change shape to allow air to pass over them to create speech.

-The lower respiratory tract transfers air through a branching inverted tree made up of the trachea, bronchi, and bronchioles until it reaches the alveoli, microscopic sacks who have thin walls that are covered in thin-walled capillaries.
+The lower respiratory tract transfers air through a branching inverted tree made up of the trachea, bronchi, and bronchioles until it reaches the alveoli.
+These microscopic sacks have thin walls that are covered in thin-walled capillaries.
 These allow for blood to come in close contact with air.

-The physiology of the respiratory system is best divided into that of the airways and the lungs.
+The physiology of the respiratory system is best divided into the airways and the lungs.

-The airways have physiologic mechanisms which protect them from the countless viruses and bacteria in the environment.
-There are countless mucus-secreting cells that coat the inner nose/mouth, trachea, and bronchi/bronchioles in a protective layer that inhibits bacterial growth and traps inhaled contaminants.
-These musocal cells are paired with cilial cells in the lower airway (trachea, bronchi, ect).
-They are mobile and work to push mucus and contaminants up and out of the lower airways.
+The airways have physiologic mechanisms that protect them from the countless viruses and bacteria in the environment.
+Countless mucus-secreting cells coat the inner nose/mouth, trachea, and bronchi/bronchioles in a protective layer that inhibits bacterial growth and traps inhaled contaminants.
+These musocal cells are paired with cilial cells in the lower airway (trachea, bronchi, etc.) They are mobile and work to push mucus and contaminants up and out of the lower airways.

-The lungs chief physiologic function is the exchange of gases between the blood and the air.
-They do so through the incredibly thin walls of the alveoli, which allow the process of diffusion to naturally move gases from areas of high concentration to those of low concentration.
+The lung's chief physiologic function is the exchange of gases between the blood and the air.
+They do so through the incredibly thin walls of the alveoli, which allow diffusion to naturally move gases from areas of high concentration to those of low concentration.

 The integumentary system provides the physical barrier between the inner systems of the body and the outside world.
-It is vital to the regulation of the bodies internal environment, holding in fluids, keeping out bacteria, and providing a regenerating layer that prevents permanent damage to the more fragile cells of the body.
+It is vital to regulate the body's internal environment, holding in fluids, keeping out bacteria, and providing a regenerating layer that prevents permanent damage to the more fragile cells of the body.

 The anatomy of the integumentary system is more complex than it would first appear.
 It has three main layers, the epidermis, dermis, and subcutaneous layers.